emartinez-dev/nand2tetris/README.md

 All the chips built in this project are standard, except for the ALU, which varies from one computer architecture to another.

+### Project 3: Sequential Logic

+In this project I have implemented elements that include sequential logic in chips.
+Starting from the flip-flop primitive, I have implemented the 1 bit register, the 16 bit version and RAMs from 8 to 16K bytes making use of Multiplexer and Demultiplexers.

+Also, the concept of Program Counter was introduced and I built mine.